eddycharly/terraform-provider-kops/docs/resources/cluster.md

 # kops_cluster

-Cluster defines the configuration for a cluster<br />It includes cluster instance groups.
+Cluster defines the configuration for a cluster.

 ## Argument Reference